keebio/keebio-docs/docs/flashing-firmware.md

 If you open up QMK Toolbox, press the reset button on your ATmega32u4-based board, and see `(NO DRIVER)` on the line for `Atmel DFU device connected`, then you'll need to install the bootloader driver on Windows.

-To install the DFU Bootloader driver, right-click anywhere in the top part of the QMK Toolbox window as shown below and click on `Install Drivers...`.
+To install the DFU Bootloader driver, go to `Tools` on the menu bar and select `Install Drivers...`.
 The ATmega32u4 DFU Bootloader driver along with other bootloader drivers will be installed.

 ![](./assets/images/flashing/windows-install-drivers.png)